intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/customized_training.md

 * output: The output of the model in this iteration.
 * loss: The loss calculated in this iteration.

+### How can users save and load their customized attributes?

 ## Callback Usage Examples